 III.
-Some Extensions.
+Some Implications.

 Driving the sign of a partial derivative to ambiguity is not a constructive contribution.
 In some sense, the simplification of a model is what allows us to get explicit signs in our theoretical relationships, and is the entire point of theory.
-We believe the empirical investigation of the importance of moving costs and amenity capitalization is an important next step in our understanding of cities' interaction and the workings of intercity labor markets.
-The model also contains several factors not stressed in the original theory (w_A and w_r), but which are in principle observable, so we do not view this model as purely destructive or critical.
-Instead, we see it as improving our understanding of regional equilibrium in prices and populations.
-To that end, this section makes a few extensions to the heterogeneous moving costs model.
+We believe the teasing out of the importance of moving costs and amenity capitalization is an important next step in our understanding of cities' interaction and the workings of inter-city labor markets.
+However, there are other implications of the model which we address here.